SummerSlam (2017)

-The 2017 SummerSlam was the 30th annual SummerSlam professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on August 20, 2017, at Barclays Center in Brooklyn, New York for the third consecutive year.
+The 2017 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 30th annual SummerSlam and took place on August 20, 2017, at Barclays Center in Brooklyn, New York for the third consecutive year, held for wrestlers from the promotion's Raw and SmackDown brand divisions.

 Thirteen matches were contested at the event, including three on the Kickoff pre-show.
 The event featured eight championship matches, the most for a SummerSlam event, where five of the titles changed hands.
 In the main event, Brock Lesnar defeated Braun Strowman, Roman Reigns, and Samoa Joe in a fatal four-way match to retain Raw's Universal Championship and in the penultimate match, Jinder Mahal defeated Shinsuke Nakamura to retain SmackDown's WWE Championship.
 In other prominent matches, AJ Styles defeated Kevin Owens to retain SmackDown's United States Championship in a match that featured Shane McMahon as the special guest referee, Dean Ambrose and Seth Rollins defeated Cesaro and Sheamus to win the Raw Tag Team Championship, and Sasha Banks defeated Alexa Bliss to win her record-tying fourth Raw Women's Championship.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV) and WWE Network event produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2017 event was the 30th SummerSlam and was scheduled to be held on August 20, 2017, at the Barclays Center in Brooklyn, New York for the third consecutive year.
-It featured wrestlers from the Raw and SmackDown brand divisions.
+Announced on September 28, 2015, the 2017 event was the 30th SummerSlam and was scheduled to be held on August 20, 2017, at the Barclays Center in Brooklyn, New York for the third consecutive year.
+It featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on traditional PPV worldwide, the event was available to livestream on the WWE Network.
+Tickets went on sale on March 25 through Ticketmaster.